 - Set aside 3 tablespoons of the cold cream and put the rest in a clean mixing bowl.
 Add sugar and vanilla to the cream in the mixing bowl and whip only until it holds a soft shape.
 Quickly stir remaining cream into the dissolved gelatin and pour into the softly whipped cream.
 Continue whipping until cream holds a firm shape.
 Cover bottom layer of cake with cream and cap with top layer.
 Refrigerate while preparing icing.

-- Icing: Place chopped chocolate and butter and coffee (which has been dissolved in boiling water) in a saucepan over very low heat.
+- Place chopped chocolate, butter and coffee (which has been dissolved in boiling water) in a saucepan over very low heat.
 Stir occasionally until melted and remove from heat.
 Alternatively, you can melt this in a microwave-safe bowl and heat at 50% power, stirring every 30 seconds, until smooth.
 Cool just to room temperature.

 - Beat cream, powdered sugar and vanilla together just until mixture thickens a bit and holds a soft shape.
-THIS IS IMPORTANT.
+This part is important.
 If you overdo it here, the icing will be too stiff and will have a slightly curdled appearance.
-Fold half the cream gradually into the chocolate mixture, then fold that into the remaining cream.
+Fold half the cream gradually into the chocolate mixture, then fold the chocolate mixture into the remaining cream.
 Use as much of the icing as you need to fill in any hollows on the sides of the cake and then smooth icing all over.
 Pull away the parchment paper pieces the cake is sitting on.

 - Refrigerate at least 6 hours or overnight and serve cold.
 To slice without squashing cake, insert the point of a sharp knife in the center of the cake, then cut with an up-and-down sawing motion.